The Flathead River Conservation Project

 Thank you to Wings in Nature for donating their time and expertise in making this amazing video for us – BJ Worth (film director and videographer), Sara Worth (technical director), Kameron Barge (editor and drone footage), Jamie Malmquist (original music).
 Also, thank you to @Torrance.Summits for additional drone footage.

-This project will add protection to a critical puzzle piece that is adjacent to 725 acres and near 2,350 acres of land that is already conserved, securing a much larger connected piece of our landscape along the lower Flathead River.
+It also adds protection to a critical puzzle piece that is adjacent to 725 acres and near 2,350 acres of land that is already conserved, securing a much larger connected piece of our landscape along the lower Flathead River.

 A plethora of wildlife use the project property and threatened bull trout and westslope cutthroat trout, a species of special concern, use waters adjacent to the project property.
 Thousands of waterfowl use not only the river and wetlands on the project property, but also its farmland to feed and refuel on their migration.
-The project would keep rich soils identified as “prime farmland” or “farmland of statewide importance” by the Natural Resource Conservation Service in agriculture.
+The conservation easement will keep rich soils identified as “prime farmland” or “farmland of statewide importance” by the Natural Resource Conservation Service in agriculture.
 The family has been farming and stewarding this wildlife-rich land for almost 100 years.